-Fort Scott National Historic Site Old Fort Boulevard Fort Scott, KS 66701 Established in 1842 as a base for the U.S. Army's peace-keeping efforts along the "permanent Indian frontier," the fort was manned by U.S. Dragoons who served valiantly in the Mexican War.
+Fort Scott National Historic Site Old Fort Boulevard

+Fort Scott, KS 66701

+Established in 1842 as a base for the U.S. Army's peace-keeping efforts along the "permanent Indian frontier," the fort was manned by U.S. Dragoons who served valiantly in the Mexican War.
 The post was abandoned in 1853 and reactivated during the Civil War as a supply and training center.
-The restored and reconstructed buildings of the fort today recreate the American frontier of the 1840s and 1850s.
+The restored and reconstructed buildings preserve the U.S.

+frontier of the 1840s and 1850s.
 Established as an affiliated area Aug.
 31, 1965; authorized as a National Park Service unit Oct.
-19, 1978; established May 18, 1970
+19, 1978; established May 18, 1979.